BattletechModders/TisButAScratch/README.md

 `injureVehiclePilotOnDestroy` - string.
 Controls vehicle pilot injury behavior when vehicles are destroyed.
 Possible values are "MAX", "HIGH", "SINGLE", "OFF".
 MAX functions the same as a CT destruction for mechs (max injuries = pilot <i>usually</i> dies.)
 "HIGH" is effectively MAX - 1; pilot will be severely injured but not dead.
 "SINGLE" inflicts a single injury on Vehicle destruction.
 "OFF" means no guaranteed injury on vehicle destruction (does not disable injuries from `crewOrCockpitCustomID` however).

 `lifeSupportCustomID` - List<string> - list of CustomId (from CustomComponents) that defines specific life support components which, if a torso-mounted cockpit is used and `"lifeSupportSupportsLifeTM": true` will cause an injury or pilot death when life support is critted or destroyed, respectively.

+`OverheatInjuryStat` - string. name of bool statistic set by critical effects, etc to note that a pilot should take an injury immediately upon overheating. primarily used by damaged life support, etc. similar setup as below.

 `isTorsoMountStatName` - string, name of bool statistic being used in gear to determine whether a torso-mounted cockpit is being used.
 Example stat effect added to torso-mount cockpit component below: